NATO CIMIC & CMI Education & Individual Training Landscape

 Reasonable tuition fees and low per diem costs

 Inhouse CIMIC & CMI expertise, training facilities, accommodation, catering service and a broad network of external supporters allow the CCOE to run all courses at reasonable prices.
 Some figures?
 For our current course fees, please visit our website.
-For courses at the CCOE in The Hague, we provide the opportunity to book a comfortable room for 10,- Euro per day and have a full board for less than 15,- Euro per day (rates for accommodation and the full board may differ at other course locations).
+For courses at the CCOE in The Hague, we provide the opportunity to book a comfortable room free of charge, have a full board for less than 15,- Euro per day (rates for accommodation and the full board may differ at other course locations).
 Our modular course system enables potential savings of up to 50% of the course fee.
 Students of NATO’s partner nations, listed in ePRIME, can receive up to 100% refund of all fees, incl. travel costs.

 CCOE highly recommends all NATO Higher Commands, Headquarters and other entities to adapt their staff individual job descriptions to NATO’s CIMIC & CMI course landscape.
 This ensures proper training and education of CIMIC & CMI personnel.